nicoodakp/snap-and-clarifai/README.md

 p.s: I should have clari'fai' I hava not tested on any chrome/mac/linux os yet. my enviroment is windows 10, and I am using jquery 3.3.1.

-9/20/18 - fixed the dynamic click event
+9/20/18 - fixed the dynamic on.click event
-          some css changes
+          and some css changes